Magnetic-Field Induced Deformation in Hybrid Stars: Microscopic Formalism

 \subsection{Quark matter}

 The MIT bag model has been extensively used to describe quark matter in NSs.
-In the original description \cite{PhysRevD.30.2379,PhysRevD.9.3471,PhysRevD.17.1109}, quarks are considered to be free inside a bag and thermodynamic properties are simply derived from a free Fermi gas model.
-The vector-enhanced bag (vBag) model \cite{Kl_hn_2015}, a modified version of the bag model, was introduced as an effective model for studying astrophysical processes.
-It is preferred over the simple bag model because it takes into consideration dynamic chiral symmetry breaking (D$\chi$SB) as well as repulsive vector interactions.
-The repulsive vector interaction is important as it permits hybrid stars to achieve the $2$ M$_{\odot}$ maximum mass limit \cite{vbageos,Rather_2021,Rather_2021a,Lopes:2020btp,Dexheimer:2020rlp,Kumar:2022byc} and, hence, satisfy the mass constraints from pulsars like PSR J1614-2230 \cite{Demorest2010}, PSR 0348+0432 \cite{Antoniadis1233232}, and PSR J0740+6620 \cite{Cromartie2020}.
+In the original description \citep{PhysRevD.30.2379,PhysRevD.9.3471,PhysRevD.17.1109}, quarks are considered to be free inside a bag and thermodynamic properties are simply derived from a free Fermi gas model.
+The vBag model \citep{Kl_hn_2015}, a modified version of the bag model, was introduced as an effective model for studying astrophysical processes.
+It is preferred over the simple bag model because it takes into consideration D$\chi$SB as well as repulsive vector interactions.
+The repulsive vector interaction is important as it permits hybrid stars to achieve the $2$ $M_{\sun}$ maximum mass limit \citep{vbageos,Rather_2021,Rather_2021a,Lopes:2020btp,Dexheimer:2020rlp,Kumar:2022byc} and hence, satisfy the $2$ $M_{\sun}$ mass constraints \citep{Antoniadis1233232,2021ApJ...915L..12F}.